It hasn't been a secret that HTC's One

 Now that 2013 is over and done with, it's time to start looking at what's next, and thankfully we've got a brand new report focused on some possible One successor specifications.
 Right now, the device is being called the M8, which fits, because the One's codename was the M7.
 So, the M8's still a rumor right now as HTC hasn't announced anything, but that hasn't stopped some leaked specs from making their way onto the 'net.
 If you looked over them yesterday and didn't get all that excited, I don't think I'd blame you.

-If you missed it: The M8 is rumored to boast a 5-inch 1080p HD display, with 2GB of RAM under the hood and a Qualcomm Snapdragon 800 to power things along.
+: The M8 is rumored to boast a 5-inch 1080p HD display, with 2GB of RAM under the hood and a Qualcomm Snapdragon 800 to power things along.
 There's supposedly a 2.1MP camera on the front of the device, and we'll find another UltraPixel camera on the back.
 It's also said to be running Android 4.4 KitKat out of the box, and it'll boast a new-and-improved Sense UI, bumping it up to version 6.0.

 So far, that's all that's running the course for rumored specs.
 First, it's not surprising that HTC would boost the display size up to five inches.
 This honestly makes the most sense.
 And, while the 4 UltraPixel camera may not have won as many people over as HTC hoped, that doesn't mean they won't stop using UltraPixel for their camera marketing.
 Indeed, I would expect them to bump it up to 8UP, rather than keeping it at the 4.
 (Sadly, if they do keep the 4 UltraPixel camera, I honestly wouldn't be too shocked.)
 The 2GB of RAM shouldn't be a deal-breaker, but we'll probably see more devices launch with 3GB of RAM this year, so it could be a shortcoming for the M8.